I am traveling to Milan for the first time, which places do you recommend to visit?

 Milano is a lovely place to spend a day or two, more if you love to shop.
 But I agree with others, if you have three days, travel to other places in Italy.
 I enjoyed Lake Garda a great deal and the Italian Alps (Dolomiti) are gorgeous in summer.
 I spent three days in Selva di val gardena - so amazing!
-Either way enjoy Milano. over 2 years ago
+Either way enjoy Milano. about 3 years ago

 Milano is an amazing city!
 Eveything runs on schedule and quite efficiently.